x444556/SecMail/README.md

 # SecMail

+***NOTE:***
-**NOTE: This project is still at a very early stage and the server may not always be reachable.
+  - **This project is still at a very early stage and the server may not always be reachable.
 Due to bug fixes or changes to the protocols, messages or other user data may be lost.**

-**Your antivirus program may incorrectly mark the client as a virus.
+  - **Your antivirus program may incorrectly mark the client as a virus.
 You can ignore this (depending on which antivirus you are using, you may have to manually allow the client before using it!).**
+  - **The source code may not be complete!
+Parts may be shortened or will only be published in the future.**

 The size of attachments is limited to 64 mib.